-The Best Tasting Freshwater Fish You Should Not Miss
+The Best Tasting Freshwater Fish

 The best tasting freshwater fish is a topic that fishermen discuss quite often.
 Most anglers have different opinions because of the different species they catch in their native locations.
 Here are the best freshwater fish that are generally recognized as good table fare:

 Top 7 The Best Tasting Freshwater Fish To Eat

 Many anglers from the Northern United States and Canada claim the Walleye is the best-tasting fish in freshwater.
 They usually dwell at the lake bottoms and streams and are a bit harder to catch.
 But if you are lucky enough, they are worth the chase.They are best hunted in the early morning and late evening hours when they come closer to the surface.
 If they are deep, using a jig head can catch them easy rather than a bait holder hook.
 They are cooked in a variety of ways including filleting, broiling, baking and frying.

 Usually found in cool, clear streams, ponds and lakes, trout are amazingly good for eating.
 Trout are also reared in fish farms then planted into freshwater lakes.
 They generally feed on other fish including small aquatic animal parts and that’s where your worm will be waiting to hook it up.
 Be ready for good little fights though because they don’t give in easily.Trout are considered bony but their flesh is so tasty because of the nutritious crustaceans they feed on.
 Trout is prepared by smoking, filleting, baking or broiling.
 Larger trout can be fried in smaller specimens.